Governance of the Bank of England

 The following decisions are reserved to Court:

-• significant changes in the Bank’s operations and organisation, including the opening and closing of any regional branches, agencies, and other offices, and the contracting out of significant business functions;
+- significant changes in the Bank’s management structure, operations and organisation, including the opening and closing of any regional branches, agencies, and other offices, and the contracting out of significant business functions;

-• statements of responsibilities within the Bank of designated persons under the Senior Managers Regime;
+- significant changes to the Statements of Responsibilities (and Responsibility Map) within the Bank of designated persons under the Senior Managers Regime;

-• setting or changing any Codes of Conduct for Bank staff and members of the Committees.
+- setting or significant changes to any Codes of Conduct for Bank staff and members of the Committees.
 (See Section 14.)

 4: Monetary policy